How To Port TWRP For MediaTek Android Devices

 The Android stock recovery tool/recovery mode gives you a variety of troubleshooting options/features that will help you fix minor issues on a device.
 With the Android recovery, you can install OS updates through ADB or from your SD card, wipe data/factory reset your device, format/wipe cache partition, mount system partition, run graphics test and view recovery logs.

-A custom recovery like TWRP, however, removes the limitation in stock Android recoveries and gives you a wide variety of advanced recovery mode feature that allows you to do so much more in the Android recovery mode.
+A custom recovery like TWRP, however, removes the limitation in stock Android recoveries and gives you a wide variety of advanced recovery mode features that allow you to do so much more in the Android recovery mode.
 You can install individual firmware components on their respective partitions in TWRP, mount partitions, take a complete backup of your firmware, restore firmware backup, resize and change file system format etc.

 What is TWRP?

 Team Win Recovery Project (TWRP) is an open-source software custom recovery image for Android-based devices.
-It offers a touchscreen-enabled interface that allows users to install third-party firmware (custom ROM or GSI ROM), mount partitions, backup and restores firmware, flash performance and sound mods etc.
+It offers a touchscreen-enabled interface that allows users to install third-party firmware (custom ROM or GSI ROM), mount partitions, backup and restore firmware, flash performance and sound mods etc.

 TWRP recovery is the most popular and powerful root tool for your Android devices.
 It unlocks limitless customization possibilities for any Android device.
 It gives you super user privilege on your device and is easy to use.
-TWRP variants includes PBRP (PitchBlack Recovery Project), OFRP (OrangeFox Recovery Project), RWRP (RedWolf Recovery Project, SHRP (SkyHawk Recovery Project).
+TWRP variants include:

 TWRP Features: